Minimax Rates for Learning Pairwise Interactions in Attention-Style Models: Abstract

 \section{Abstract}

-We study the convergence rate of learning pairwise interactions in single-layer attention-style models, where tokens interact through a weight matrix and a non-linear activation function.
-We prove that the minimax rate is $M^{-\frac{2\beta}{2\beta+1}}$ with $M$ being the sample size, depending only on the smoothness $\beta$ of the activation, and crucially independent of token count, ambient dimension, or rank of the weight matrix.
-These results highlight a fundamental dimension-free statistical efficiency of attention-style nonlocal models, even when the weight matrix and activation are not separately identifiable and provide a theoretical understanding of the attention mechanism and its training.
+We study the convergence rate of learning pairwise interactions in single-layer attention-style models, where tokens interact through a weight matrix and a nonlinear activation function.
+We prove that the minimax rate is $M^{-\frac{2\beta}{2\beta+1}}$, where $M$ is the sample size and $\beta$ is the H\"older smoothness of the activation function.
+Importantly, this rate is independent of the embedding dimension $d$, the number of tokens $N$, and the rank $r$ of the weight matrix, provided that $rd \le (M/\log M)^{\frac{1}{2\beta+1}}$.
+These results highlight a fundamental statistical efficiency of attention-style models, even when the weight matrix and activation are not separately identifiable, and provide a theoretical understanding of attention mechanisms and guidance on training.